Real case: Manufacturing sector company victim of CloudLOL attack via SharePoint (client name omitted for confidentiality)

 If you depend on providers who use O365 or SharePoint to send you documentation, consider:

-| Merabytes Defense Area | How it would have acted | Expected result |
+| Merabytes Defense Area | How our SOC acted | Result obtained |

 |---|---|---|